-- 1 Create a New Fatigue Study. - Click the Study Advisor dropdown arrow from the Simulation tab in the CommandManager.

-- Enter Fatigue-Study 1 for Name.

-- Check Fatigue for Type.

-- 2 Display the Study.

-- Click OK ✓ from the Study PropertyManager.
-View Fatigue-Study 1 (-Default-).

-Note: The Fatigue-Study 1 tab is displayed in the bottom corner of the Graphics area.
+- 1 Create a New Fatigue Study. - Click the Study Advisor dropdown arrow from the Simulation tab in the CommandManager. - Click New Study .
+The Study PropertyManager is displayed. - Enter Fatigue-Study 1 for Name. - Check Fatigue s for Type. - 2 Display the Study. - Click OK from the Study PropertyManager.
+View Fatigue-Study 1 (-Default-). - Note: The Fatigue-Study 1 tab is displayed in the bottom corner of the Graphics area.